This story appeared in slightly altered form in The Ocotillo Review, Vol. 6.1 Winter 2022

 They drove up the peninsula and headed west along the Mallagontic.
 Dark now, half-moon rising and the river pressing in.
 Timmy fiddled with the radio.
 Adele, Garth Brooks, Beyoncé, Maroon 5.
 “That’s starting to bug me,” Leah said.

 He switched it off.
-His mind slid back to Sylvie.
+His mind slid over to Sylvie.
 How long had she known the boyfriend?
-When had they fallen in love?

 Leah turned up the thermostat.
 “Nice moon tonight.”

-Timmy said it was.
+Timmy said it was— the silver color.
 They crossed the bridge at Post Falls, river on the other side of them now and road alongside it.

-“I was thinking of getting a bread machine,” he said.
+Two hundred and thirty-one days sober.
 Timmy finished Leah’s coffee, wedged his feet under the heat vent.
-Two hundred and thirty-one days sober.
+He thought about making toast when he got home and ordering a bread machine.